Guide to studying effectively

 When you take your short breaks, keep in mind that one of the benefits of the pomodoro method is to stop your brain from becoming oversaturated with new information.
 Use your short breaks to go for a short walk or get a coffee, but avoid things like games, chats and online news that involve more stimulation or information.
 This way ensure that you are rested and ready for each new block of work.

-An effectively approach to reading is to divide reading into three stages: previewing, deep reading and reviewing.
+An effective approach to reading is to divide reading into three stages: previewing, deep reading and reviewing.
 The objectives of these stages are to activate your existing knowledge of the topic, engage actively with the text, and then check your understanding of the text.

 Before you begin